Outdoor Safety Starts in Your Own Backyard

 - If your kids play in the driveway, get a driveway guard or a "kids at play" sign to keep motorists away and put drivers on alert.

 - If you have a deck, measure the space between the railings.
 If the openings are large enough for your child to wedge a limb through, that's a hazard.
 The solution: barricade the space with weather-resistant deck guard.
+If your deck has stairs or an opening, place an outdoor safety gate to prevent falls.

 - Put firewood off limits.
 Kids love to climb woodpiles, but stacked logs are a falling hazard.
 Plus, you don't know what kind of critters may have taken up residence.